 VU 0357017 hydrochloride

-Positive allosteric modulator of muscarinic M1 receptors (EC50 = 198 nM).
+VU 0357017 hydrochloride is a positive allosteric modulator of muscarinic M1 receptors (EC50 = 198 nM).
 Displays no activity at M2-M5 at concentrations up to 30 μM.
 Potentiates NMDA receptor currents in hippocampal neurons; activity reverses cognitive decifits in a rodent model of hippocampal-dependent memory.
 CNS penetrant.

 |Storage||Store at +4°C|